fusion-jena/CoMerger/Restriction/README.md

 # Publication
-Grygorova, Elena and Babalou, Samira and König-Ries, Birgitta, "Toward OWL Restriction Reconciliation in Merging Knowledge", In In ESWC, Poster and Demo Track, 2020.
+Grygorova, Elena and Babalou, Samira and König-Ries, Birgitta, "Toward OWL Restriction Reconciliation in Merging Knowledge", In ESWC, Poster and Demo Track, 2020.